Technological University Dublin: Admissions

 Undergraduate admissions are made through the Central Applications Office, with applications opening in January and late applications closing early-May of the admission year; course offers are made to individuals who either meet the point and subject requirements of the relevant course, or alternatively have existing QQI qualifications for most courses, with some courses requiring the QQI qualification to be in a relevant discipline.

-Colleges and Schools
+Faculty and Schools

-TU Dublin consists of five colleges, their associated schools, and multiple research institutes and centres.
+TU Dublin consists of five faculties, their associated schools, and multiple research institutes and centres.
 Courses are primarily based in one of five locations.

 TU Dublin is the only institution offering courses in optometry and ophthalmic dispensing in Ireland, with both a 4-year BSc in optometry and a 3-year BSc in Ophthalmic Dispensing running from the School of Physics & Clinical & Optometric Sciences within the College of Sciences & Health.

 TU Dublin physics, optometry, and clinical measurement science degrees are fully accredited by the Institute of Physics, and National Framework of Qualifications Level 8 engineering degrees are fully accredited by the Institute of Engineers of Ireland.